MeetSolanki0/Dockerized-Healthcare-Service/README.md

 ## Conclusion

-The Dockerized Healthcare Python Flask Service demonstrates the importance of containerization in modern application deployment.
+The Dockerized Healthcare Python Service demonstrates the importance of containerization in modern application deployment.
 By moving away from manual environment setup to container-based deployment using Docker, the project ensures a consistent, reliable, and portable application environment.
 This approach significantly reduces dependency conflicts and simplifies the deployment process.
 The project serves as a foundation for building scalable and easily deployable healthcare web services that can run efficiently across different platforms with minimal configuration.